-The No Surprises Act: What Your Organization Needs to Know
+The No Surprises Act 2022: What Your Organization Needs to Know

 JUMP TO THE SECTION

 Does the surprise medical bills act have you confused?
 Does it make as much sense as a three-dollar bill?
 You are not alone, so HCP is here to help.
 Recently, the American Medical Association (AMA) and the American Hospital Association (AHA) filed lawsuits against the No Surprises Act, stating the final rule ignores certain elements that lawmakers initially approved.
-This publication will focus on what providers need to know about the No Surprises Act.
+This publication will focus on what providers need to know about the No Surprises Act in 2022 before the requirements become enforced.

 The No Surprises Act was signed into law as part of the Consolidated Appropriations Act of 2021 on December 27, 2020, and contains the provisions that make up the No Surprises Act.
 The Department of Health and Human Services (HHS), Department of Labor (DOL), the Department of Treasury, and the Office of Personnel Management issued an interim final rule on July 1, 2021.
 This interim final rule contained several provisions of the No Surprises Act.